rRickson/zendesk-react-native-poc/readme.md

 **Initialization**

-Zendesk can be initiate by JS (No need native Initialization), and can be call anywhere on the app (recomend on root to be available on all pages).
+Zendesk can be initiate by JS (No need native initialization) and can be call anywhere on the app (recomend on root to be available on all pages).

 ---